zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

    introduction of LaTeX->PDF support for the docs, as the texlive footprint is massive and not needed by users not building PDF documentation.)

-Install the following packages using your system's package manager.
-Note that both Ninja and Make are installed; you may prefer only to install one.
+Note that both Ninja and Make are installed with these instructions; you only need one.

-On Ubuntu:
+Ubuntu:

 .. code-block:: console